+Collocated pairs of SRAL Pseudo Low Rate Mode (PLRM) wind speed super-observation and the analysed (AN) ECMWF model wind speeds are plotted in a form of a density scatter plot in Figure 10 for the whole globe over the whole of Cycle 022 (except for the last two days).
+It is clear that the agreement between PLRM winds and their model counterpart is fairly good.
+The significant improvement noticed for Cycle 012 and lost during Cycle 013 was recovered during the last few cycles but with a noticeable minor degradation during the last three cycles.
 In order to remove the distraction of the obviously wrong outliers which could not be filtered out, those outliers where removed using the deviation from the model.
 The statistics, and in particular SDD and scatter index, are different from previous reports.
 The PLRM is still globally unbiased when compared to the model.
 The scatter plots for Sentinel-3 versus the model collocations discriminated based on their geographical locations whether they are in the Northern Hemisphere (north of latitude 20°N), the Tropics (between latitudes 20°S and 20°N) or the Southern Hemisphere (south of latitude 20°S) are shown in Figure 11.
 Note that the zero-valued PLRM wind speeds (see, for example, the cyclic report of Cycle 012) were eliminated from Figure 10 and Figure 11.
-The bias follows a seasonal pattern in both hemispheres as was noticed for the SAR wind speed.
-However, unlike the SAR wind there is no clear seasonality in the SDD for the PLRM wind.
+There are signs of bias seasonality in both hemispheres as was noticed for the SAR wind speed.

 The time series of the weekly bias and the SDD between PLRM wind speed and that of the model are shown in Figure 12.
 It is clear that there was a change in the PLRM wind speed statistics in the middle of November 2016 coinciding with the start of implementation of PB 2.9.
 This change, which is associated by an increase of PLRM backscatter, resulted in almost zero bias between the altimeter and the model.

 The SDD between SRAL and the model has plateaued at about 1.2-1.3 m/s.
-However, there was some instants with high SDD values that exceeded 1.4 m/s from mid-June till early September 2017.
+However, there was some instants with high SDD values that exceeded 1.4 m/s during the last few cycles.

-Figure 10: Global comparison between Sentinel-3A PLRM and ECMWF model analysis wind speed values over the period of Cycle 024.
+Figure 10: Global comparison between Sentinel-3A PLRM and ECMWF model analysis wind speed values over the period of Cycle 022.
 Refer to Figure 4 for the meaning of the "x" and "o" symbols as well as the colour coding.

-Figure 11: Same as Figure 10 but for (a) Northern Hemisphere (latitudes to the north of 20° N), (b) Tropics (latitudes between 20° S and 20° N) and (c) Southern Hemisphere (latitudes to the south of 20° S), respectively.
+Figure 11: Same as Figure 10 but for (a) Northern Hemisphere (latitudes to the north of $20^{\circ}$ N), (b) Tropics (latitudes between $20^{\circ}$ S and $20^{\circ}$ N) and (c) Southern Hemisphere (latitudes to the south of $20^{\circ}$ S), respectively.